 Information about water notices

 Water Quality Advisories, Boil Water Notices and Do Not Use Notices can be in place throughout the Central Okanagan at any given time.
 Check with your water service provider for the most up-to-date information.
 City Utility customers can receive automatic email updates on drinking water quality by signing-up for e-subscribe notifications or calling the Water Quality Hotline at 250-469-8475.

-Used in situations in which the public health threat posed by the water supply system is modest, and actions can be taken to reduce the risks through means other than requiring a Boil Water Notice or Do Not Use Water Notice.
+Used in situations where the public health threat posed by the water supply system is modest, and actions can be taken to reduce the risks through means other than requiring a Boil Water Notice or Do Not Use Water Notice.
 The City Water Utility will advise when the Water Quality Advisory is lifted through website updates and media releases.

 Who should take precaution